 Blair Loude is a lounge singer in the second game.
 He was the principal in the first game.

 Geo makes the same "Item Found" fist-pump as Lan and Mega.

-Creepy Twins: Gemini Spark.
-For the record, in the anime version, Gemini Spark kills his twin/other half by a ruthless stab to fill the Andromeda Key up with negative energy.
+Creepy Twins: Gemini Spark, the iconic Dual Boss for the series.
+For the record, in the anime, Gemini Spark White kills GS Black with a ruthless stab to top off the Andromeda Key with negative energy.
 May qualify as horrifying.